Plan Ahead for the Pensacola Beach Air Show

 In many ways, this annual beach air show has become a rite of passage for locals.
 So, for those who want to experience the Pensacola Beach Air Show too when it takes to the skies, here are a few insider tips to help you maximize the fun.
 Trust me here, you’ll thank me later.

 - Want to avoid the crowds but still see the Blues perform their act from start to finish?
 Go on Thursday.
 The Blue Angels fly a full practice show over Pensacola Beach at 2 p.m.
 Thursday.
 Of course, you’ll be missing the fantastic civilian stunt planes that perform for Friday and Saturday’s show, but you won’t have to battle the massive crowds.

 - CARPOOL and ARRIVE EARLY.
 Like really, really early.
 Make like you’re going sunrise fishing, early.
 We cannot stress this point enough.
 Traffic coming over the bridge can often take hours if you wait too late to leave, and the Casino Beach parking lot often is filled up by 6 a.m. on Friday and Saturday.
 So plan on packing up and heading out in the wee morning hours to avoid the traffic jam getting onto the island and find a decent parking spot.

 - Do yourself a favor and get a SunPass.
-You can pick one up at CVS, Publix or Walgreens for about $5, and have the advantage of using the no-stop SunPass lane to get onto the island.
-But don’t forget to activate it online first!
+You can pick up a SunPass Mini transponder at any CVS, Publix or Walgreens for $5 and not have to worry about getting billed via Toll-By-Plate plus paying the service fee!
+It’s cheaper and more efficient.
+But don’t forget to activate your SunPass online first!

 - If the Casino Beach parking lot is full Saturday, trolleys are in service all day to help take people to and from Casino Beach.
 So park and hop on a free trolley.